hyperjumptech/monika/docs/src/pages/guides/examples.md

 In the configuration above, Monika will first check `https://github.com/` then `https://github.com/hyperjumptech`.
 If the status code of `https://github.com/` is not 2xx (e.g., 200, 201), Monika **will not** check `https://github.com/hyperjumptech`.

-If there is a case where executing GET request to `https://github.com` triggered an alert, the next request will not be executed.
+If there is a case where executing GET request to `https://github.com` triggers an alert, the next request will not be executed.

 ## Requests Chaining

-Monika supports requests chaining, which enables you to do multiple request and use previous request(s) response for other request.
+Monika supports request chaining, which enables you to do multiple requests and the ability to use past responses from earlier requests.
 For example, after executing a GET request to certain API, the next request could use the previous request(s) response into their path/query parameters or headers.

 Here is an example on how you could get previous request(s) response data into your next request: